leticiafossato/ironhack-projects/Week4 - Fortnite/README.md

 ### Motivation

-- On teh quarentine, I started to play Fortnite with my boyfriend and my friends.<br>
+- On quarentine, I started to play Fortnite with my boyfriend and my friends.<br>
-This motivated me to search about the best players of the game, and how many money them earns money just playing.<br>
+This motivated me to search about the best players of the game, and how many money them earns just playing.<br>
-Also, I wanted to compare my account score with my friends and with the pro-players.<br>
+Also, I want to compare my account score with my friends and with pro-players.<br>
-The motivated is fun, but we can take a deep analysis of the game with the data presented here.<br>
+The motivated is funny, but it's possible to make deep analysis  with these data.<br>

 ## Building